Last Updated : Oct 13,2018

 Also Known As

 Bull’s Heart, Sitaphal, Sitapal, Seetaphal

+What is Custard Apple (Sitafal)?
 Custard apple is the fruit of a small, deciduous or semi-evergreen tropical tree, which is commonly found in South East Asia, Africa and India.
 The fruits are usually heart-shaped or oblong and maybe that is why they are also called Bull's Heart.

 The fruits are picked before they are ripe.
 When ripe, the fruit is yellow or brown.
 The flesh is usually white and creamy with a sugary taste, but there are also varieties with bright red, purplish red or pinkish flesh.
 The flavour is sweet and pleasant, and has a grainy mouth-feel.
 The oval-shaped, black and shiny seeds of the fruit are inedible.

-• When buying custard apple, choose firm fruits, which are not over-ripe and soggy.
+How to select Custard Apple • When buying custard apple, choose firm fruits, which are not over-ripe and soggy.
 Also make sure the skin is free of bruises, blemishes and cuts.

 • When selecting a custard apple to eat, look for an evenly-coloured apple which yields slightly when pressed.

 • The ridges of the fruit may be slightly tinged with brown, but the fruit should not appear black, moist or pulpy.

 Uses of Custard Apple • It is a pleasure to just scoop the fruit out of its skin and eat it as it is, but the custard apple is also useful in many other recipes!

 • As it is soft and energy-rich, it is a preferred baby food.